sorablaze11/TapSearch/README.md

 # TapSearch
 A simple search engine for documents based on inverted-index.
-ReactJs for frontend and Djano Rest Framework for Rest API.
+ReactJs for frontend and Djano Rest Framework for Rest API. <br />
+Deploying frontend on Github pages and backend on heroku.

 #### USECASE:<br />
 Can be used to index documents and words in the document.<br />
 Can be used to search words present in different documents.

-#### APIs:<br/>
+#### REST APIs:<br/>
 index: Index the entrered set of paragraphs.<br/>
 search: Search for the given words in the documents.<br/>
 getALl: View all the documents present in the db.<br/>